Last updated on February 20, 2023 by Wandering our World

-Yet we believe Bali is probably a slightly safer destination than Phuket.
-That’s because Phuket and it’s lively nightlife scene which caters to all types of vices does create some unsavoury characters.
+Yet we believe Bali is probably a slightly safer destination than Phuket – though there are things you must be careful of in Bali, as we’ve written about before.
+However Phuket and its lively nightlife scene, which caters to all types of vices, does attract some unsavoury characters.

 You must try Thailand’s comfort food – Khao Phat – as well.
 This is a good hearty fried rice dish that comes combined with a variety of ingredients.
 It’s perfect for a long day exploring Thailand’s sights.

 All in all the cuisine and traditional food in both destinations are noteworthy.
 However we believe Thai food is probably better.